-The call for proposals will be launched by the Consumer, Health and Food Executive Agency (CHAFEA) immediately after the publication of the annual work programme 2014 which is expected in April/early May 2014.
+The call for proposals will be launched by the Consumer, Health and Food Executive Agency (CHAFEA) immediately after the publication of the annual work programme 2014 which is expected in Spring 2014.
 We will publish further details once the 2014 work programme becomes available.

 EU Health Programme: selected projects is a European Commission publication which gathers information on 27 projects which were funded under the EU's Health Programme and cover a wide range of health themes, from health information to health security, including topics such as alcohol commercials, fighting obesity, AIDS and organ donation.